murilpcarneiro/murilpcarneiro/README.md

 ###

 <p align="left">Hey there!
 My name is Murilo.
 I'm a 18-year-old and currently reside in Belém, Brasil.
 I am a Computer Science student at Cesupa.
-Still new to the technology world, but willing to new more.</p>
+Still new to the technology world, but willing to know more.</p>

 ###